TurquoisePenguin7/sqlite3-mockup-db-generator/README.md

         poetry, ex.

-        'poetry run python run.py [database name] [number of people/values needed]' or install it via requirements.txt by running
+        'poetry run python run.py [database name] [number of people/values needed]' or install it via requirements.txt.
-        'pip install requirements.txt"
-  and then

         'python names.py [database name] [number of people/values needed]'

 It will create a mockup database for you with full name, country, city, postal code, address, region and telephone numbers.